Pargi allee 5, Keila-Joa alevik, Lääne-Harju vald, Harju maakond

-This manor complex was built in 1833 in neo-gothic style by the designs of Hans von Stackenschneider, who would go on to become one of the key representatives of the historicist style in Russia.
+This manor complex was built in 1833 in the neo-gothic style according to the designs of Hans von Stackenschneider, who would go on to become one of the key minds of the historicist style in Russia.

-The manor has an amazing location – a rocky river with rapids runs through the valley, a 6 m waterfall and amazing views of the surrounding countryside.
+The manor has an amazing location along a rocky river with rapids that run through the valley, a 6 m waterfall, and wonderful views of the surrounding countryside.

 Did you know...?

 *The anthem of the Russian Empire "God Save the Tsar!" was first performed for Tsar Nicholas I by its composer Aleksei Lvov at Keila-Joa.

 The manor belongs to the National Registry of Cultural Monuments.

 Those coming from Tallinn can pick between two routes.
 Kloogaranna highway brings you to Keila-Joa along the coast.
 Along Paldiski highway, you can reach Keila-Joa through Vääna.
 If you come from Keila, we advise driving on the Paldiski highway, until you reach Tõmmiku Road, which will take you to Keila-Joa.